lzzhenrique/lzzhenrique/README.md

 -  🥇 I do my best to use my knowledge in the best way possibles;
 -  📦 This repository is dedicated to my personal and Trybe projects;
 -  🤓 Learning and education lover;
--  📫 Please, send a e-mail to: contatoluiz_henrique@outlook.com for reached me;
+-  📫 Please, send an e-mail to: contatoluiz_henrique@outlook.com to reach me;

   ##